Elena Whitham

-Elena Whitham (née McLeod, born 9 July 1974) is a Scottish National Party (SNP) Member of the Scottish Parliament (MSP).

-She was elected in 2021 to represent Carrick, Cumnock and Doon Valley.
+Elena Whitham (née McLeod, born 9 July 1974) is a Scottish National Party (SNP) politician.
+A former Member of the Scottish Parliament (MSP), she was elected in 2021 to represent Carrick, Cumnock and Doon Valley.
 From March 2023 to February 2024, she held the junior post of Minister for Drugs and Alcohol Policy.
 Previously, she was Minister for Community Safety in November 2022 under First Minister Nicola Sturgeon, following the resignation of Ash Regan.

 As a child her family immigrated to Quebec, Whitham returned to Scotland in the 1990s, working for Scottish Women's Aid before becoming a councillor for Irvine Valley in East Ayrshire Council, and then Depute Leader of the council.

 Early life

 Born on 9 July 1974 in Kilmarnock, her family immigrated to Quebec, Canada when she was six because her father could not find work in Scotland.
 Whitham's family were miners in Muirkirk and agricultural workers at many local farms from Sorn to Coylton.

 1990-1992, Whitham studied at the Champlain College Saint-Lambert in Saint Lambert, Quebec.
 In 1993 she studied at Concordia University for a Bachelor of Arts in Journalism and Communications.
 In the 1995 Quebec independence referendum, she campaigned in-favour of Quebec sovereignty.

 After graduating, she returned to Scotland and freelanced in local media, then worked in community support roles in Ayrshire including over ten years as a Scottish Women's Aid worker assisting victims of domestic abuse.